We apply Design Thinking to innovation.

 Design Thinking is a method that brings together all stakeholders who are focused on digital innovation in an open, cooperative way.
 This is Mutual Value Discovery: stakeholders openly exploring win-win outcomes.

 Often, digital innovation requires buyers to consider sellers who offer something new.
-If the seller is a challenger, they must enable buyers to take small steps towards adopting new technologies or approaches.
+If the seller is a challenger, they must enable buyers to take small, safe steps towards adopting new technologies.

 Small steps, faster - underpinned by measurable value outcomes - is a far better way for buyers and sellers to come together for the first time to deliver on digital innovation.
 Make it a win-win success for all.